qwqdanchun/fscan/README_EN.md

 [+] 2020/12/6 Optimize the icmp module and add the -domain parameter (for the smb blasting module, applicable to domain users)
 [+] 2020/12/03 Optimize the ip segment processing module, icmp, port scanning module.
 192.168.1.1-192.168.255.255 is supported.
 [+] 2020/11/17 The -ping parameter is added to replace icmp packets with ping in the survival detection module.
-[+] 2020/11/17 WebScan module and shiro simple recognition are added.
+[+] 2020/11/17 Web_Scan module and shiro simple recognition are added.
 Skip certificate authentication during https access.
 Separate the timeout of the service module and the web module, and add the -wt parameter (WebTimeout).
 [+] 2020/11/16 Optimize the icmp module and add the -it parameter (IcmpThreads).
 The default value is 11000, which is suitable for scanning section B.
 [+] 2020/11/15 Support importt ip from file, -hf ip.txt, and process de duplication ips.